SmithSamuelM/stache/README.md

     https://pypi.python.org/pypi/Stache/0.0.9

 The biggest changes are:

 - The render_js functionality has been removed making stache an even lighter weight implementation of Mustache

-- Formatting line feeds after Mustache section tags were not being stripped
+- Formatting line feeds after Mustache section tags were not being stripped properly staching now distinguishes between block and inline section tags and formats appropriately

+- staching.py is a single file so can be easily embedded in another project without it being an external dependency

+- staching.py can be run from the command line to render a template with json data

 - Convenience functions

 Implements everything from [Mustache.5](http://mustache.github.com/mustache.5.html)